pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Component tests test the behavior of several components in your application.

-Lock down versions, even minor ones, to ensure we always have the same dev. environment.

 [[reporting-from-ci-must-be-visible]]

-Humble and Farley mention that discipline is extremely important for efficient CI.
-This contradicts setting up env. where you have to use little willpower.

 Always run at least some tests locally before committing.
 Ensures you don't break the build unnecessarily or waste CI resources.